How publishers promote subscription conversions with user needs

 Mediahuis Noord promotes subscription conversions with the application of User Needs

-At the INMA Media Innovation Week 2024 in Helsinki, Alwin Wubs, Editorial Analyst at Mediahuis Noord, presented how the publisher uses data in combination with the application of the User Needs model to increase reader satisfaction and drive subscriptions.
+At the INMA Helsinki Media Innovation Week 2024, Alwin Wubs, Editorial Analyst at Mediahuis Noord, presented how the publisher uses data in combination with the application of the User Needs model to increase reader satisfaction and drive subscriptions.

 In his presentation, Wubs illustrated how publishers can use breaking and developing news to collect real-time data on user needs - and successfully adapt content.
 After a special report on a double murder, Mediahuis Noord recorded a sharp increase in page views and sessions per user, but at the same time a drop in the average time spent on the article.